Do we need an alternative to local gauge coupling to electromagnetic fields?: Abstract

 \section{Abstract}

-The local gauge coupling through the recipe $\partial_\mu \psi \to \partial_\mu \psi + iqA_\mu \psi$ works perfectly well with Dirac spinors in QED and in the gauge theories of the Standard Model, but for scalar fields it has a peculiarity: it generates in the Lagrangian a coupling term $J_\mu A^\mu$ in which $J_\mu$ does not coincide with the conserved N\"other current associated to the global gauge symmetry.
-If we want to preserve a coupling through a conserved current, which is true for spinors and has definite physical grounds, one possibility is to renounce to the principle of local gauge symmetry and couple the fields to the extended electrodynamics by Aharonov-Bohm.
+The local gauge coupling through the recipe $\partial_\mu \psi \to \partial_\mu \psi + iqA_\mu \psi$, that works so well with Dirac spinors in QED and in the gauge theories of the Standard Model, has a peculiarity when applied to scalar fields: it generates in the Lagrangian a coupling term $J_\mu A^\mu$ in which $J_\mu$ does not coincide with the conserved N\"other current associated to the global gauge symmetry.
+This is not an inconsistency, just a feature that appears when working out the locally gauge invariant action, and which ensures that the correct conserved current is the source of the gauge field.
+What would happen then if we were to assume for the scalar field the same coupling $J_\mu A^\mu$ through a conserved current which holds for spinor QED and classical electrodynamics?
+The consequence is that one is forced in that case to renounce to the principle of local gauge symmetry and must thus consider the electromagnetic (e.m.) field to be described by electrodynamic theories compatible with that lack of invariance, like the extended electrodynamics by Aharonov-Bohm.
 No differences with the usual theory appear for fermion systems when strict local charge conservation applies.
 In particular, if we consider the non-relativistic quantum theory as the low-energy limit of the relativistic theory, we would expect no modifications of Schr\"odinger equation when applied to fermion systems.
-However, when scalar boson systems are considered, like Cooper pairs quasi-particles in superconductors, in the new formulation the electromagnetic (e.m.) fields include a source, additional to the usual conserved four-current, and, besides, the corresponding Schr\"odinger equation acquires a new term, proportional to $\mathbf{A}^2$, which leads to observable consequences, like a sizable change in the estimate of the magnetic penetration depth in superconductors, compatible with the experimental data.
+However, when scalar boson systems are considered, like Cooper pairs quasi-particles in superconductors, in the new formulation the e.m.\ fields include a source, additional to the usual conserved four-current, and, besides, the corresponding Schr\"odinger equation acquires a new term, proportional to $\mathbf{A}^2$, which can lead to observable consequences, like a sizable change in the estimate of the magnetic penetration depth in certain superconductors, compatible with the experimental data.
+In conclusion, the alternative coupling considered yields a viable effective model for bosonic condensed matter systems, while for Dirac fermions it reduces to standard QED.
+Soft photon factorization and KLN cancellations in scalar QED fail in this framework, therefore particle physics scattering is outside the scope.